 Troy Zhaoyi Song

-Disputes Lawyer · Hong Kong
+Disputes & Tech Lawyer · Hong Kong

 Disputes lawyer in Hong Kong, qualified across three jurisdictions — England & Wales, Hong Kong, and mainland China.
-Fudan law grad who ended up doing international arbitration, crypto disputes, and fraud recovery.
+Fudan law grad who ended up doing international arbitration, crypto disputes, and tech advisory.
 Wrote a piece for the Oxford Business Law Blog arguing that English legal AI is stuck behind a data bottleneck that Chinese researchers don’t have.
 Built CaseThread so lawyers can analyze judgments with AI on their own terms — bring your own key, keep your own data.

 Nolan Hurlburt